tiilt-lab/MultiCraft/README.md

 5. Copy the plugin yml file to the project folder on the same level as the src folder.
 6. Refresh the project and everything should work fine.

-## Exporting the jar plugin file in Eclipse
+## Exporting jar plugin file
-1. Got to export -> jar file.
+1. Go to export -> jar file.
 2. Uncheck everything on the right other than the plugin.yml file.
 3. Change the export destination to your server's plugins folder.
-4. Finish
+4. Finish.

 # Setting up a Minecraft Server
 Visit https://bukkit.gamepedia.com/Setting_up_a_server for detailed instructions.